PradnyaKamble2618/open-repoprompt/README.md

 ![OpenPrompt Interface](openprompt.png)

-# COPY ENTIRE FOLDER AND FILES INSIDE LLM OF YOUR CHOICE
+# COPY ENTIRE FOLDER AND FILES as context INSIDE LLM OF YOUR CHOICE

 ![OpenPrompt Interface](home.png)